ljstaib/news-analyzer/README.md

 Week of 3/22: In progress.
 - 3/19: User authentication, file uploader, and viewing of files fully functional on website.
+- 3/21-3/22: Basic sentiment and keyword analysis implemented.
+Newsfeed ingest can take in a keyword to search the web.
+- 3/23: File uploading, editing, deleting finalized.
+Upgraded PDF conversion.
+Added new webpages.

 TODO:
 - Add more testing, GitHub issues